It’s possible to only use hand or manual tools when woodworking, but then it becomes a slower process.

 As the wood spins, you can use a chisel against the surface to cut in shapes.

 Once the desired shape is achieved, you can then use sandpaper over the spinning wood to smooth it out.

 Perhaps the most recognizable of all stationary machines used for wood, the table saw is sometimes called a bench saw or saw bench because of its appearance.

 You push the materials through the blade that is sitting inside the table but sticking up from the surface.

-You can adjust the height of the blade for the cut that is desired.
+You can adjust your table saw for the height of the blade to get the cut that is desired.

 It is the perfect device for rough cutting larger pieces of wood into smaller, more manageable sizes.